iamtash/coffee-cups/README.md

 Introduction
 ------------
+A place for coffee aficionados to track and/or rate different types of coffee they try as well as stay apprised of what’s good in a coffee-centric social forum.

 Coffee Cups is a tiny Content Management System (CMS) that allows users to, upon creation of an account:
 * Create, rate, track, edit, and delete cups of coffee they consume
 * Publish new coffee beans and coffee roasters to the app's public library of Coffees and Roasters